LATEST ANALYSIS UPDATE

 12 or less 4

 Upgrading to 37 markers is recommended for all testers with less than 37 markers.
-Upgrading to 67 or 111 markers is not recommended without prior consultation with the Study Administrator.
-For members of our Borders branch (see below) who have not taken a BigY test, the new BigY700 test (or the cheaper L555 SNP Pack test) would be a much better investment.
+Upgrading to 111 markers is not recommended without prior consultation with the Study Administrator.
+For members of our Borders branch (see below) who have not taken a BigY test, the new BigY700 test would be a much better investment.
+Financial assistance may be available, especially to members of the Clan Irwin Association.

 Haplogroup: R1b1 I1 I2 E J1 J2 G R1a C